EZBanks/Nashville-Housing-Data-Analytics-Project/README.md

 # Nashville-Housing-Data-Analytics-Project

+To view raw code, please check the .sql file above

+For a complete review (sql code, analysis, and visualization) please check the .pdf file above

 ## Executive Summary

 The aim of this analysis is to focus on Nashville housing boom from 2013 to 2016.
 More